Delta—South Richmond

 Delta—South Richmond was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1997 to 2004.

-Geography

 History

 This riding was created in 1996 from parts of Delta riding.
 It was only used in the 1997 and 2000 federal elections.
 In 2003, it was abolished when it was redistributed between Delta—Richmond East, Newton—North Delta and Richmond ridings.